Teams, tales and tips – a guide to the local game

 Between the station and the city centre on Saint-Julien-Straße, the Germany-wide Plaza Inn has taken over from the old-school AMEDIA Hotel Express.
-On the same street, the ACHAT Plaza Zum Hirschen Salzburg is a convivial choice with 60 affordable guest rooms.
+On the same street, Am Hirschengrün has taken over from the ACHAT Plaza Zum Hirschen Salzburg, a convivial choice with 60 affordable guest rooms.

 Tourist-swamped Salzburg is filled with hotels.
 Most are of the traditional and upper-bracket variety, including the legendary Sacher Salzburg on Schwarzstraße and the nearby Hotel Stein on Giselakai, both with stellar views over the Salzach river.

 Also central but cheaper are the Hotel Imlauer & Bräu with its typical local restaurant on Rainerstraße, the themed Hotel Mozart on Franz-Josef-Straße and the Lasserhof on Lasserstraße, a steal online.

 The German half-hostel, half-budget chain MEININGER City Center is not as central as its name would suggest, stuck out on Fürbergstraße near Salzburg Gnigl station.